raystack/siren/docs/guides/alert_history.md

 ```

 The request body of Alertmanager POST call to configured webhook looks something like (after you have followed the
-labels and annotations c in the templates) above snipppet:
+labels and annotations c in the templates) above snippet.

-Siren POST `/history` API will parse the above payload and store in DB, which you can fetch via the GET APIs with proper
+Siren POST `/history` API will parse the above payload and store in the database, which you can fetch via the GET APIs
-filters of startTime, endTime.
+with proper filters of startTime, endTime.
 See the [swagger](../../api/handlers/swagger.yaml) file for more details.